Skip to content

 3. Make your first update

-Now that we have have populated both prod and dev environments, let's modify one of the SQL models, validate it in dev, and push it to prod.
+Now that we have populated both prod and dev environments, let's modify one of the SQL models, validate it in dev, and push it to prod.

-3.1 Edit the configuration
+3.1 Edit the model query

 The Details pane at the bottom displays the project's table and column lineage.